 - Buy and distribute open-source varieties and tell people about the idea.

 - Recommend the OpenSourceSeeds concept to plant breeders and distributors.
 We are happy to get in touch with potential new partners.

 - Make a donation to support our work.
 We are grateful for every donation; big or small.

 OpenSourceSeeds is a project of the non-profit organization AGRECOL e.V.

 Donations made in Germany are tax-deductible.
 We are happy to issue a receipt for donations larger than €200.
 For this we would need your name and address.
 For smaller amounts the tax authorities require only an account statement.
 Donations of up to 20% of your total income qualify for tax relief.

 We support the breeding and open-source licensing of new crop varieties so that these can become accessible to all.
-Part of the donations covers the costs of administration and management of variety licences.
-OpenSourceSeeds supports breeders to market their seed and to pursue licence violators.
-We consult various interest groups and raise awareness on the benefits of open-source licensing.
-Another part of the donations finances breeding projects that develop new commonly owned varieties.
+A part of your donation covers the administration and management costs of variety licences, whilst another part goes to breeding projects that focus on developing new, non-profit varieties.
+OpenSourceSeeds supports breeders to market their seeds and to pursue licence infringements.
+Last, but not least, we consult various interested parties and raise awareness on the benefits of open-source licencing.

 OpenSourceSeeds is a project of AGRECOL e.V., the Association for AgriCulture and Ecology.
 Active since 1988, this non-profit association promotes dialogue and exchange on locally adapted, ecologically sound land use.
 Seed is a central topic in its work.
 Find more information about AGRECOL here.